abhijeetsenguptaa/Hospital-Management-System/README.md

       - If no query parameters are provided, it returns information for all users.
       - If the `id` parameter is provided, it returns information for the user with the specified ID.
       - If the `role` parameter is provided, it returns information for users with the specified role.
+      - If the `specialization` parameter is provided, it returns information for users with the specified specialization.
+      - If the `position` parameter is provided, it returns information for users with the specified position.
+      - If the `gender` parameter is provided, it returns information for users with the specified gender.

   - 500 (Internal Server Error):
     - Body: `{"msg": "Error in retrieving user(s) information."}`